-- 1 In the navigation panel, under Homes, click Administration. - 2 In the Administration dashboard, click Rules.

-The Rule Management dashboard opens.

-- 3 To show only Foglight for SQL Server rules, in the Search box, type the prefix: DBSS - † TIP: Alternatively, you can select DB_SQL_Server_UI from the Cartridge list. - 4 From here, you can perform the following tasks: - Review a short description of the rule. - Review and edit threshold values. - † | TIP: For DBSS rules, use the Databases Administration Alarms View instead. - Copy rules. - Edit rule conditions. - Associate actions with rules. - i NOTE: By default, predefined Foglight for SQL Server rules do not trigger any actions. - Create user-defined rules. - NOTE: User-defined rules are always managed from the Rule Management dashboard; these rules are not displayed in the Databases Administration Alarms View.
+- 1 In the navigation panel, under Homes, click Administration. - 2 In the Administration dashboard, click Rules. - The Rule Management dashboard opens. - 3 To show only Foglight for SQL Server rules, in the Search box, type the prefix: DBSS - TIP: Alternatively, you can select DB_SQL_Server_UI from the Cartridge list. - 4 From here, you can perform the following tasks: - Review a short description of the rule. - Review and edit threshold values. - - Copy rules. - Edit rule conditions. - Associate actions with rules. - NOTE: By default, predefined Foglight for SQL Server rules do not trigger any actions. - Create user-defined rules. - NOTE: User-defined rules are always managed from the Rule Management dashboard; these rules are not displayed in the Databases Administration Alarms View.